 - Quantifying how plant communities and local populations respond to experimental warming treatments along the elevational gradient.

 - Measuring how functional traits composition and experimental warming treatments influence ecosystem functioning by measuring CO2-flux within and across plant communities.

-The course is aimed at graduate students - both Masters and PhD.
-Participants will work with international instructors and in teams to focus on collecting data in the field to address a specific research question.
-They will gain experience in measuring plant functional traits and will learn standard protocols and multiple methods.
-They will get basic knowledge of the structure and analysis of trait data, and have experience with analyses and interpretation of these data.
-They will become familiar with taking measurements using ecophsyiological equipment including the LiCor 6400 and LiCor 7500 as well as introduction to trait-based ecology.
+The course was aimed at graduate students - both Masters and PhD.
+Participants worked with international instructors and in teams and focussed on collecting data in the field to address a specific research question.
+They gained experience in measuring plant functional traits and learnt standard protocols and multiple methods.
+They gained basic knowledge of the structure and analysis of trait data and experience with analyses and interpretation of these data.
+They became familiar with taking measurements using ecophsyiological equipment including the LiCor 6400 and LiCor 7500 and were introduced to trait-based ecology.

-The course will run between 8th – 18th August 2016 and be held at the Alpine Ecosystem Observation and Experiment Station of Mt.
+The course ran between 8th – 18th August 2016 and was held at the Alpine Ecosystem Observation and Experiment Station of Mt.
 Gongga.
-We will provide costs for accommodation, food and travel in China.
-Funding is available to help offset the cost of travel and some participants will be offered funding to support their travel to Chengdu.

-The course will be organised by Professors V. Vandvik from the University of Bergen in Norway and B. Enquist from the University of Arizona in the USA together with Yan Yang from the Chinese Academy of Science in Chengdu, China.
+The course was organised by Professors V. Vandvik from the University of Bergen in Norway and B. Enquist from the University of Arizona in the USA together with Yan Yang from the Chinese Academy of Science in Chengdu, China.